 Some don’t know when a sample size is large enough to statistically represent the entire population or sub-sets of the population that may be of interest.
 They may base their conclusions on an inadequate sample, resulting in faulty results.

 With an improperly designed employee survey, the results are not actionable or they may cause the survey team to take the wrong actions.
 This can cause deterioration in employee morale, satisfaction, and engagement and potentially worsen any underlying issues.

-The biggest mistake people make with employee surveys is to try to do it on their own.
-Without the experience to design a survey properly, the survey may be valueless and possibly even causes more harm than good.
-An employee survey also benefits from industrial benchmarking, the interpretation of an experienced team of psychologists and statisticians who help improve understanding of the results, and professional assistance with action planning to help improve organizational performance.
+Without experience or the help of a survey platform to design a survey properly, the survey may be valueless and possibly cause more harm than good.
+An employee survey also benefits from benchmarking and assistance with action planning to help improve organizational performance.